mrblackus/example-wakanda-react/README.md

 - I'm really new to React, some usage might be bad, feel free to tell me in such case :)
 - `Wakanda-Client`, in its current state, doesn't fit well with React, because of the way it's made, and the particular way React works
+- There far too much warnings! `Wakanda-Client` doesn't expose well it's TypeScript definition and it runs `tsc` crazy, it will be fixed soon.
+There also are some module not found because of `react-bootstrap` for which I don't have typings.
+It's not a problem, it works well.